News media interview? Be brief to be remembered.

 - People can only remember so much.
 Most people remember between 17% to 25% of the 20,000 to 30,000 words they hear each day.
 So if you want your message heard, you need to keep your answers short and interesting.

-- You have a better chance at reaching your whole audience.
+- You have a better chance of reaching your whole audience.
 If you want to reach 75% of U.S. adults, you need to be quoted at about a fifth-grade reading level.
 Very few U.S. adults can read at a college or even 12th-grade level.
-And even if you think your audience can read at high grade levels, shorter, simpler words are quicker for everyone to process.
+And even if you think your audience can read at high-grade levels, shorter, simpler words are quicker for everyone to process.